crux82/FEVER-it/README.md

-## TEST LLAMA3 ON FEVER AND FEVER-TI
+## TEST LLAMA3 ON FEVER AND FEVER-IT
 ### Installation
 1. Clone the Repository
    ```bash